 Not only has Jessica worked in the treatment field, but is in personal recovery herself.
-Because of this she has empathy and compassion for those who are in treatment and who have their own struggles.
-Jessica works very hard in her own 12 step program and has a deep passion for being of service to others and especially loves teenagers, with deep compassion for all their struggles and strengths.
+Because of this, she has empathy and compassion for those who are in treatment and who have their own struggles.
+Jessica works very hard in her own 12 step program and has a deep passion for being of service to others.
+She especially loves teenagers, with deep compassion for all their struggles and strengths.

 Human Resources Manager

-Ai Kusuhara is a mental health professional, parenting educator, & child and adolescent advocate, currently in the role of Admissions Director.
+Ai Kusuhara is a mental health professional, parenting educator, & child and adolescent advocate, currently in the role of Human Resources Director.
 Ai has been working at Polaris from the very first day of operation.
-Earning her Masters degree in Counseling Psychology from Pacifica Graduate Institute with emphasis on Depth Psychology, Ai brings her clinical expertise in assessments and intakes throughout the admission process.
-Prior to Polaris, Ai Kusuhara has worked with children, adolescents, individuals, and families providing culturally sensitive social services both as a therapist, case manager, and parenting educator at the Little Tokyo Service Center (CDC) as well as a psychotherapist seeing individuals at Coldwater Counseling.
+Earning her Master’s degree in Counseling Psychology from Pacifica Graduate Institute with emphasis on Depth Psychology, Ai brings her clinical expertise in assessments and intake throughout the admission process.
+Prior to Polaris, Ai Kusuhara has worked with children, adolescents, individuals, and families providing culturally sensitive social services both as a therapist, case manager, and parenting educator at the Little Tokyo Service Center (CDC), as well as a psychotherapist, seeing individuals at Coldwater Counseling.

 Robert Bracaliello began working in treatment in 2001 as a counselor for at risk youth after earning his Bachelor of Science in Psychology from Rutgers University.
 He went on to earn Associate of Arts in Culinary Arts from Le Cordon Bleu in 2004.
 Robert has served as a restaurant consultant, personal chef, food judge, sous chef, and executive chef/owner of Residential Dining Solutions.
 We are excited because of the insight he brings to the position bridging the world of food service and treatment.
 His multi-faceted experience translates to a better experience for our residents and guests.